Albert Johnson Walker: Murder and conviction

 Platt ran out of money in Canada and returned to England in 1995.
 Walker took Platt out on a fishing trip on 20 July 1996 and murdered him, weighed him down with an anchor, and dumped his body in the sea.
 Two weeks later the body was discovered in the English Channel by fisherman John Copik with a Rolex wristwatch being the only identifiable object on the body.
 Since the Rolex movement had a serial number and was engraved with special markings every time it was serviced, British police traced the service records from Rolex.

 Ronald Joseph Platt was identified as the owner of the watch and the victim of the murder.
 In addition British police were able to determine the date of death by examining the date on the watch calendar and since the Rolex movement had a reserve of two to three days of operation when inactive and it was fully waterproof, they were able to determine the time of death within a small margin of error.
 Walker was apprehended approximately two months later.

-In the spring of 1998, Walker's preliminary hearing was held in the village courtroom in Teignmouth, Devon, England.
+In the spring of 1998, Walker's preliminary hearing was held in the magistrates court in Teignmouth, Devon, England.
 On 27 April 1998, Walker pleaded not guilty in his murder trial in the English city of Exeter.
 He was found guilty in 1998 and received an automatic life sentence for murder.
 Had Walker not been convicted, the Foreign and Commonwealth Office would have transferred him back to Canada to face his fraud charges.

 Transfer to Canada

 On 22 February 2005, The Globe and Mail reported that Walker would be transferred to a Canadian prison, where he faced additional charges of fraud, theft and money laundering.

-On 23 July 2007, Walker was sentenced in Kingston, Ontario, to four years for fraud and one year concurrent for violations of the Bankruptcy and Insolvency Act (Canada).
+On 23 July 2007, Walker was sentenced in Kingston, Ontario, to four years for fraud and one year concurrent for violations of the Bankruptcy and Insolvency Act.
 He started serving his life sentence in Canada at Kingston Penitentiary.
 When that prison was permanently closed in 2013 he was transferred to a prison in the Canadian province of British Columbia.

 Parole

+In June 2023, after 26 years of incarceration, then-77-year-old Walker was granted a temporary day parole for 60 days; the program tests a prisoner's ability to follow the conditions of the parole, including a strict curfew, and examines how they start their reintegration to society.
+The test period included Walker being barred from working in the financial industry and from contacting his ex-wife or children, nor his victims.

-In February 2024, Walker was denied day parole, despite a recommendation by Correctional Services Canada, because the Parole Board of Canada said there were "...concerns with how you presented the index offences to your community parole officer while on day parole.”
-Walker had been allowed out for 60 days for an unsupervised course in 2023.
-Walker is barred from working in the financial industry and from contacting his ex-wife and his victims.
+In February 2024, Walker was denied ongoing day parole, despite a recommendation by Correctional Services Canada, because the Parole Board of Canada said there were "...concerns with how you presented the index offences to your community parole officer while on day parole.”